 - Pros: Ease of use and ability to share your friends’ work through re-blogging.

-- Cons: Less customization, just a shade less professional, and not ideal for conducting business.
+- Cons: Less customization, less professional, and not ideal for conducting business.

 - Costs: Free; pay Tumblr to get your domain name without the “.tumblr” edition.

 - My verdict: Great for photography and other forms of art.
 Super-simplistic designs and a whimsical vibe make Tumblr an excellent choice for any new blogger.

 - Govt’s move to amend Enemy Property Act faces opposition from four parties

 - 3 Benefits of Using Cloud Yoga Business Software for Your Yoga Studio

 - Clinching the Bid For 2016 Olympics – Rio De Janeiro Won the Race!